google/security-research/kernelctf/rules.md

 We announce major program changes on [Google's Security Blog](https://security.googleblog.com/), but we may change minor, mostly technical details (like steps in the submission process) by changing this page and announcing the change on our [#kernelctf-announcements](https://discord.gg/yXue2RwDEA) Discord channel.

+## Questions about program

-If you have any question regarding kernelCTF, feel free to ask on the [#kernelctf](https://discord.gg/ECS5VnJZys) Discord channel.
+If you have any question regarding kernelCTF, check [FAQ](faq.md) page and feel free to ask on the [#kernelctf](https://discord.gg/ECS5VnJZys) Discord channel.

 ## Non-kernel vulnerabilities